What will I learn?

 - Provide opportunities to develop capacity for reasoning and argument within written and verbal presentation formats.

 - A comprehensive introduction to the spectrum of mathematic skills required for future study of most tertiary courses.

 - Develops conceptual knowledge and procedural skills in a range of topics and ability to apply mathematical concepts and knowledge to real world situations.

-- Online and class based learning and assessment supports the development of skills across a range of topics including arithmetic, calculus, measurement and data, algebra, probability, graphs and statistics.
+- Assessment supports the development of skills across a range of topics including arithmetic, statisticsand data and algebra.